Minnesota's Little Crow lakes

 © Beth Gauper

-Camper cabins: Sibley State Park has four heated, year-round camper cabins; three sleep six, and 1 sleeps five and is handicapped-accessible.
+Camper cabins: Sibley State Park has four heated, year-round camper cabins; three sleep six, and one sleeps five and is handicapped-accessible.
 A flush toilet is available year-round and showers seasonally.
-Reserve up to a year in advance at 866-857-2757.
+Reserve up to 120 days in advance at 866-857-2757.

 There's also a group center that can accommodate 128, with bunkhouses and a dining hall.
 To reserve, call 320-354-2055.